Morgan Schneiderlin: Manchester United

 After much speculation during the summer, Schneiderlin signed for Manchester United on 13 July 2015 for a fee in the region of £25 million.
 Upon signing for United, he said: "I am delighted to be a Manchester United player.
 Once I learned that United were interested in signing me, it was a very easy decision to make.
 I have enjoyed seven very happy years with Southampton and it’s a club that will always be in my heart.
 But the chance to be part of this squad to help this great club be successful was too good to miss."

-On 17 July 2015, he made his debut four days after signing, scoring the only goal – a header – as United beat Club América at CenturyLink Field in Seattle on their pre-season tour.
+On 17 July he made his debut, scoring the only goal – a header – as United beat Club América at CenturyLink Field in Seattle on their pre-season tour.
 He made his Premier League debut on 8 August as the season opened with a 1–0 victory against Tottenham Hotspur at Old Trafford, being chosen by BBC Sport as the best of United's five debutants that day.
-He scored what would be his only competitive goal for the club on 17 October, opening the scoring in a 3–0 Premier League win away to Everton at Goodison Park.
+He scored what would be his only competitive goal for the club on 17 October, opening the scoring in a 3–0 league win away to Everton at Goodison Park.
 On 21 May, Schneiderlin was an unused substitute in the 2016 FA Cup Final as United beat Crystal Palace 2–1 at Wembley Stadium.
 He ended his first season with 38 appearances in all competitions, scoring once.

 Schneiderlin was in the United squad that faced Leicester City in the 2016 FA Community Shield at Wembley Stadium on 7 August, winning 2–1.
-United won 2–1 with goals from Jesse Lingard and new United teammate Zlatan Ibrahimović.
-Due to competition in midfield, he then played less frequently, with a total playing time of 147 minutes in three starts and five substitute appearances during the 2016–17 season.
-He was later sold to Everton in the January transfer window due to a lack of playing time.
+Due to competition in midfield, he played less frequently, with a total playing time of 147 minutes in three starts and five substitute appearances during the 2016–17 season.
+He was sold to Everton in the January transfer window due to a lack of playing time.